custom-components/pyscript/docs/new_features.rst

 Because pyscript has quite a few unit tests, generally the master version should work ok.
 But it's not guaranteed to work at any random time, and newly-added features might change.

-The latest release is 1.2.0, released on January 31, 2021.
+The latest release is 1.2.1, released on February 9, 2021.
 Here is the `stable documentation
 <https://hacs-pyscript.readthedocs.io/en/stable>`__ for that release.

 Over time, the master (head of tree) version in GitHub will include new features and bug fixes.
 Here is the `latest documentation <https://hacs-pyscript.readthedocs.io/en/latest>`__ if you want to see the development version of the documentation.

-If you want to see development progress since 1.2.0, see `new features <https://hacs-pyscript.readthedocs.io/en/latest/new_features.html>`__ in the latest documentation.
+If you want to see development progress since 1.2.1, see `new features <https://hacs-pyscript.readthedocs.io/en/latest/new_features.html>`__ in the latest documentation.

-Planned new features post 1.2.0 include:
+Planned new features post 1.2.1 include:

 - Consider supporting the built-in functions that do I/O, such as ``open``, ``read`` and ``write``, which are not currently supported to avoid I/O in the main event loop, and also to avoid security issues if people